A Semi-Automatic Method for History Matching using Sequential Monte Carlo: Introduction

 As practitioners strive to develop more realistic models, the computational burden of calibrating them to observed data typically increases.
 The development and implementation of such models often results in some computer code that is not tractable to handle in a conventional way.
 Complex models arise in many different fields such as biology (e.g.\ \citet{Vo2015}), ecology (e.g.\ \citet{Chen2017}), climate (e.g.\ \citet{Holden2015}), cosmology (e.g.\ \citet{Vernon2014}) and many other disciplines.
 In the case of deterministic models, it may be very expensive to solve the model even for a single parameter configuration.
 Stochastic models may be expensive to simulate, and may only produce noisy likelihood estimates.
 History matching (e.g.\ \citet{Craig1997}) is a method for determining non-implausible regions of the parameter space of a complex computer model where simulation from the model is very expensive.
 A non-implausible parameter value is defined to be one for which there currently is not evidence that simulation outputs generated using that value will not match observed outputs.
 The method proceeds in a series of waves and uses emulation to determine thriftily without model simulation the current non-implausible region.
 From this region a training sample can be formed, model simulation performed, followed by another application of emulation.
 After each wave the non-implausible volume gets smaller as the emulator is more accurate over smaller volumes and more training points are generally placed closer to where simulated outputs match observed outputs.

 Whilst history matching has proven to be useful in quickly eliminating large portions of the implausible parameter space, user intervention is often required during the process and various ad-hoc decisions are made.
 In this paper we develop a novel sequential Monte Carlo (SMC) algorithm for history matching.
-By doing this, we obtain a more generic, automated and reliable algorithm for exploring the non-implausible space.
-As a by-product of the latter, we demonstrate the complexity of the distribution implied by the non-implausible region generated from history matching and that the SMC method offers a principled approach for exploring this space.
+By doing this, we obtain a more generic, semi-automated (less practitioner tuning) and principled algorithm for exploring the non-implausible space.
+As a by-product of the latter, we demonstrate that the non-implausible region generated from history matching can be extremely complex and difficult to explore even for sophisticated sampling methods.
+This serves to highlight challenges for practitioners that can arise from history matching and provides motivation for further research in this area.

 The paper is structured as follows.
 Details of the history matching approach and some variants of how it is implemented are provided in Section \ref{sec:history_match}.
 Section \ref{sec:SMC_history_match} describes the novel SMC framework for history matching.
 Numerical examples to illustrate the ideas in this paper are shown in Section \ref{sec:Examples}.
 The paper concludes with a discussion in Section \ref{sec:Discussion}.